Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution: Acknowledgments

 \section{Acknowledgments}

-Shravan S. Chaudhari and Rama Chellappa acknowledge support from the DARPA TIAMAT program under Grant No. HR00112490422.
+We acknowledge the guidance of Dr. Rama Chellappa in this project.
+Furthermore, we acknowledge the support from the DARPA TIAMAT program under Grant No. HR00112490422.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.

 This work was also supported by the Gordon and Betty Moore Foundation through the grant titled “Safety Monitoring of Deployed Clinical AI via the Framework for Real-time Auditing of Individual Predictions (FRAP)” (GBMF ID \#12128).